aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

     # } loop back to (#) - fix any remaining conflicts.... until no more conflicts
     git push --force my_fork branch_name
     # --force is often needed here :\

-This is a specific case.
-For more information on rebasing, look at this [(2014) Git for LORIS cheat document](https://docs.google.com/document/d/1yPx72Z7kJtV3WAcyrwtrMOAtQztzJecVQyaLCJ4jdHg/edit#).

 ### Tips for fixing a rebase
 1. The most basic way of “fixing” a rebase is to go back to the commit right before the rebase.
 The easiest way to do this is to either reset or revert to a previous commit.